-MSK Agreements - In June 2015, we entered into an exclusive license agreement with MSK for three clinical stage T-cell therapiesIn connection with the execution of the agreement, the Company paid \$4.5 million in cash to MSK.
+MSK Agreements - In June 2015, we entered into an exclusive license agreement with MSK for three clinical stage T-cell therapies.
 We are required to make additional payments of up to \$33.0 million to MSK based on achievement of specified regulatory and sales-related milestones, as well as mid-single-digit percentage tiered royalty payments based on future sales of products resulting from the development of the licensed product candidates, if any.
 In addition, under certain circumstances, we are required to make certain minimum annual royalty payments to MSK, which are creditable against earned royalties owed for the same annual period.
 We are also required to pay a low double-digit percentage of any consideration we receive for sublicensing the licensed rights.
 The license agreement expires on a product-by-product and country-by-country basis on the later of: (i) expiration of the last licensed patent rights related to each licensed product, (ii) expiration of any market exclusivity period granted by law with respect to each licensed product, and (iii) a specified number of years after the first commercial sale of the licensed product in each country.
 Upon expiration of the license agreement, Atara will retain non-exclusive rights to the licensed products.

-In December 2018, we licensed additional technology from MSK.
-In connection with the effectiveness of this license agreement, we made upfront cash payments of \$12.5 million in the first quarter of 2019, which were recorded as research and development expense in our consolidated statement of operations and comprehensive loss in the fourth quarter of 2018.
-We are obligated to make additional milestone payments based on achievement of specified development, regulatory and sales-related milestones as well as mid-single-digit percentage tiered royalty payments based on future sales of products resulting from the development of the licensed product candidates, if any
+In May 2018 and December 2018, we licensed additional technology from MSK.
+In connection with the effectiveness of the December 2018 license agreement, we made upfront cash payments of \$12.5 million in the first quarter of 2019, which were recorded as research and development expense in our consolidated statement of operations and comprehensive loss in the fourth quarter of 2018.
+We are obligated to make additional milestone payments based on achievement of specified development, regulatory and sales-related milestones, as well as mid-single-digit percentage tiered royalty payments based on future sales of products resulting from the development of the licensed product candidates, if any.

 QIMR Berghofer Agreements - In October 2015, we entered into an exclusive license agreement and a research and development collaboration agreement with QIMR Berghofer.
-In consideration for the exclusive license, the Company paid \$3.0 million in cash to QIMR Berghofer.

 Under the terms of the license agreement, we obtained an exclusive, worldwide license to develop and commercialize allogeneic T-cell therapy programs utilizing technology and know-how developed by QIMR Berghofer.
-In September 2016, the exclusive license agreement and research and development collaboration agreement were amended and restated and they were further amended and restated in August 2019.
-Under the amended and restated agreements, we obtained an exclusive, worldwide license to develop and commercialize additional T-cell programs as well as the option to license additional technology in exchange for \$3.3 million in cash, which was recorded as research and development expense in our condensed consolidated statement of operations and comprehensive loss in the third quarter of 2016.
+In September 2016, the exclusive license agreement and research and development collaboration agreement were amended and restated.
+Under the amended and restated agreements, we obtained an exclusive, worldwide license to develop and commercialize additional T-cell programs, as well as the option to license additional technology.
 We exercised this option in June 2018.
-The amended and restated license agreement also provides for various milestone and royalty payments to QIMR Berghofer based on future product sales, if any.

-Under the terms of the amended and restated research and development collaboration agreement, we are also required to reimburse the cost of agreed-upon development activities related to programs developed under the collaboration.
+We further amended and restated our license agreement and research and development collaboration agreements with QIMR Berghofer in August 2019 to terminate our license to certain rights related to cytomegalovirus.
+In addition, we further amended and restated our license agreement and research and development collaboration agreement with QIMR Berghofer in August 2020 to terminate our license to certain rights related to BK polyomavirus and JC polyomavirus.
+Our current license agreement also provides for various milestone and royalty payments to QIMR Berghofer based on future product sales, if any.
+Under the terms of our current research and development collaboration agreement, we are also required to reimburse the cost of agreed-upon development activities related to programs developed under the collaboration.
 These payments are expensed on a straight-line basis over the related development periods.
 The agreement also provides for various milestone payments to QIMR Berghofer based on achievement of certain developmental and regulatory milestones.